 Watch a video about how to grow fig trees in the UK.

-Here are our tips on how to prune fig trees:
+Tips on how to prune fig trees:

 - Plant the fig tree during dormancy, from November to March.